apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 ####Configurations:

-*   **dfs.storage.policy.satisfier.activate** - Used to activate or deactivate SPS.
-Configuring true represents SPS is activated and vice versa.
+*   **dfs.storage.policy.satisfier.enabled** - Used to enable or disable SPS.
+Configuring true represents SPS is enabled and vice versa.

 *   **dfs.storage.policy.satisfier.recheck.timeout.millis** - A timeout to re-check the processed block storage movement command results from Co-ordinator Datanode.